STCW Convention: Manila Amendments

 The IMO Convention on Standards of Training Certification and Watchkeeping of Seafarers adopted a new set of amendments in Manila in 2010 called "The Manila Amendments".
 These amendments were necessary to keep training standards in line with new technological and operational requirements that require new shipboard competencies.
 The Manila Amendments were effective as of 1 January 2012.
-There is a transition period until 2017 when all seafarers must be certified and trained according to the new standards.
-Implementation is progressive, every year a modified set of requirements comes into force.
+There was a transition period until 2017 when all seafarers had to be certified and trained according to the new standards.
+Implementation was progressive, every year a modified set of requirements came into force.
 The most significant amendments are: